Sexual assault litigation

 Sex assaults can occur in a broad variety of settings.
 Some of the common types of cases include assaults that have happened in the following places:

-- Sexual Assaults at schools or universities
+- Sexual Assaults at schools, universities, or churches

-- Sexual Assault by health care provider assaults
+- Sexual Assault by health care providers

 - Sexual Assaults committed by individuals